ssi-anik/medium-unlimited/README.md

 ## Not sure how to add the link?

 - Copy the URL.
 Let's assume the URL is https://example.com.
 - If there is any possibility of having a sub-domain then the pattern will be `https://*.example.com/*`
 - If there is no sub-domain available, then the pattern will be `https://example.com/*`.

-But the sub-domain pattern should work in all cases.
+The sub-domain pattern should work in all cases.

+## Issues

+If the context menu's "Unlock this article" does not work, please open an issue.

 # Screenshot: